 Reforming Congress: I have made Congressional reform and accountability priorities in my service in Congress.

 - Blocking Congressional Pay Raises– Since I came to Congress in 2009, I have helped support successful efforts to block Congressional pay raises each and every year since the day I took the oath of office through today.
 I also thought it was wrong for Congress to pass a pay raise in 2008.
-To lead by example, I have given every cent of that pay raise back to the US Treasury each year even though it was approved the year before I was sworn in as a Member of Congress.
+To lead by example, I have given every cent of that pay raise back to the U.S. Treasury each year even though it was approved the year before I was sworn in as a Member of Congress.

 - Cutting My Own Budget by Over $1 million to the U.S. Treasury– As your elected representative, I believe in being responsible with the federal budget and that begins with my own office budget.
 I’ve made it a priority to cut my own Congressional office budget and return unspent money to the U.S. Treasury.
 I also worked to support successful efforts to cut overall Congressional budgets by 5% in 2010 and 6% in 2011.
 We also froze federal salaries for two years.

-Promoting Transparency: My rule in Congress about passing “Too Big to Read” bills has been “If I can’t read it, my vote is NO” and that applies no matter who is in leadership.
+Promoting Congressional Transparency: My rule in Congress about passing “Too Big to Read” bills has been “If I can’t read it, my vote is NO” and that applies no matter who is in leadership.

 - 3 Day Rule– One of the first bills I introduced in Congress was legislation requiring that bills be made available to the public and Members of Congress for at least 3 days before any vote could be held on it.
-At the beginning of this Congress, the 3 day rule was included in the House Rules for the 112th and every subsequent session of Congress.
+The 3-day rule was included in the House Rules for the 112th and every subsequent session of Congress.

-- Single Issue Voting– In 2009 I filed legislation to encourage single issue voting which would prevent unrelated amendments from being attached to must-pass legislation.
+- Single Issue Voting– I have continued to file legislation to require Congress to adopt single issue voting to prevent unrelated amendments from being attached to must-pass legislation.

 - Congressional Committee Transparency– The House Financial Services Committee approved my amendment requiring that all Committee votes be posted on the Committee website within 48 hours.
 Other Congressional Committees have adopted similar transparency reforms.

-- Auditing the Federal Reserve– I proudly cosponsored legislation to require an audit of the Federal Reserve.
+- Auditing the Federal Reserve– I proudly cosponsored legislation to require a full audit of the Federal Reserve.
 This legislation, which I helped draft, was partially enacted into law in 2010 and now I’m working with like-minded colleagues to get the rest of it approved.

 Holding Regulators and Wrong-Doers Accountable: As a member of the House Financial Services Committee, I’ve focused on holding regulators accountable for their failures to enforce existing regulations and I’m working to see that they implement new ones fairly.
 Below are just a few of the areas on which I have focused.